OpenMx/OpenMx/docs/source/BeginnersGuide.rst

 Model Creation
 ^^^^^^^^^^^^^^

 The basic unit of abstraction in the OpenMx library is the model.
-A model serves as a container for a collection of matrices, algebras, objective functions, data sources, and nested sub-models.
+A model serves as a container for a collection of matrices, algebras, constraints, objective functions, data sources, and nested sub-models.
 In the parlance of R, a model is a value that belongs to the class MxModel that has been defined by the OpenMx library.
 The following table indicates what classes are defined by the OpenMx library.

 +--------------------+---------------------+
 | entity             | S4 class            |